Table of Contents

-Does anyone have a Anishinaabemowin word for chicory?
-It’s a popular edible and medicinal plant.
-And yet another naturalized from Europe.
+Chicory is a popular edible and medicinal plant with a knack as a coffee substitute.
+And yet another naturalized plant from Europe.
 Its bright blue blooms are eye catching, scattered along the roadside throughout summer.
 But keep reading – they aren’t just flair!

 I thought about calling it the time teller of edible and medicinal wild plants.
 The flowers open and close at the same time every day, but I haven’t had one right outside my window to keep track.
 I definitely want to watch it for this some year!
 They are included in the “floral clock” by Carl Linnaeus; side note – little did I know of him when I was young and thought his classification system was amazing.
 I didn’t see his racial classifications.
 What a disappointment.
 I’m not one to make excuses for this racist mentality, in the past or present.